autograms/autograms/docs/tutorials/fractions.md

 ```
 unit_prompts=[]
 #add unit for reducing fractions
-unit_prompts.append("Give a detailed description of how to reduce a fraction to its simplest form, with examples.
-Ask the user if they have any questions so far")
+unit_prompts.append(('Give a detailed description of how to reduce a fraction to its simplest form,'
+'with examples.
+Ask the user if they have any questions so far'))

 #add unit for adding fractions
-unit_prompts.append("give the user a detailed description of how to add fractions with examples, including with the common denominator method (add and then reduce) and the least common denominator method (find smallest denominator before adding). then ask the user if they have any questions so far.")
+unit_prompts.append(('give the user a detailed description of how to add fractions with examples,'
+'including with the common denominator method (add and then reduce)'
+' and the least common denominator method (find smallest denominator before adding).'
+' Then ask the user if they have any questions so far.'))

 #add unit for multiplying fractions
-unit_prompts.append("give the user a detailed description of how to multiply fractions, with examples.
-Then ask the user if they have any questions so far.")
+unit_prompts.append(('give the user a detailed description of how to multiply fractions, with examples.'
+' Then ask the user if they have any questions so far.'))

 #add unit for dividing fractions
-unit_prompts.append("give the user a detailed description of how to divide fractions, including examples. then ask the user if they have any questions.")
+unit_prompts.append(('give the user a detailed description of how to divide fractions, including examples.'
+' Then ask the user if they have any questions.'))

 ```